ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge Pengcheng He for helpful discussions to have a separate track dedicated for users from academia, Baolin Peng and and Zhengyuan Yang for the inspirations of GPT3 to generate knowledge for dialogue and OK-VQA tasks.
+The authors gratefully acknowledge Haotian Zhang for building the ODinW leaderboard on Eval AI, Pengcheng He for helpful discussions to have a separate track dedicated for users from academia, Baolin Peng and and Zhengyuan Yang for the inspirations of GPT3 to generate knowledge for dialogue and OK-VQA tasks, Bo Li for insights on the topic of domain generalization, Zhuowen Tu for the inspirations to make benchmark scope wider to measure all pre-trained vision models, Ce Liu for suggestions to compare the benchmark with well-established vision datasets such as ImageNet and COCO.
 The benchmark depends on publicly available datasets; we acknowledge all the original authors who made their datasets public.
 Please follow the original license of each dataset and keep this benchmark for academic purposes.
+This work was supported in part by NSF CAREER IIS-2150012, the Wisconsin Alumni Research Foundation, and Institute of Information \& communications Technology Planning \& Evaluation(IITP) grants funded by the Korea government(MSIT) (No. 2022-0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration) and (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training).